BBC News: IDF Questions on Fall of Israel Border Post Nahal Oz By Hamas On 7 October

 She and the other survivors waited there for more survivors to arrive.
 But no-one came.
 Sharon was the sole survivor of the Tatzpitaniyot who were on duty that day.
 One other young woman who was in the unit but not working on that morning also survived.

 By the end 7 October, the military regained the control of the area, but many of the soldiers stationed there didn’t survive.
-Seven Tatzpitaniyot, taken as to Gaza, were killed, one was rescued, and five remain.
+Seven Tatzpitaniyot, taken as hostages to Gaza, were killed, one was rescued, and five remain.

 Around 1,200 people, including 300 soldiers, were killed in Israel that day.
 251 other hostages were also taken.
-Hamas’ health ministry reports that more than 41,000 Palestinians were killed since then as a result Israeli military action in Gaza.
+Hamas’ ministry reports that more than 41,000 were killed since then as a result Israeli military action in Gaza.

 According to his father, the IDF informed him that the Nahal Oz dead included Alroy the balloonist, and four of his comrades who had fought a long battle with Hamas.